EhtashamBillah/Acute-Lymphoblastic-Leukemia-cell-classification-using-Bayesian-Convolutional-Neural-Networks/README.md

 through the Network 50 times.
 Each time the the set of parameters were different since we randomly dropping units from the networks.

-During test time, we passthe test data 50 times through the network by keeping the dropout active and take the average in the end.
+During test time, we passed the test data 50 times through the network by keeping the dropout active and take the average in the end.
 This is also known as MC dropout [Gal and Ghahramani, 2015].